matthewmain/bus_derby/README.md

 ## Running Locally

-Physijs runs a web worker, which, when run locally, violates cross-origin policies of some browsers, including Chrome.
-To play Bus Derby locally, you'll need to run a local server instead of simply opening `index.html`.
-There are number of ways to do this, but a quick way is to use `http-server`.
-First install http-server with npm:
+Physijs runs a web worker, which, when the app is run locally, violates cross-origin policies of some browsers, including Chrome.
+To play Bus Derby without hosting it, you'll need to run a local server instead of simply opening `index.html`.
+There are number of ways to run a local server, but one quick way is to use `http-server`.
+To do this, first install `http-server` with npm:

 ```
 $ npm install http-server -g